Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

 Now, what about the converse of \cref{prop:cartier}?
 It turns out that this converse is one of the simplest formulations of what is usually called the \emph{Grothendieck conjecture}.
 This conjecture has been formulated in the late 1960s and it has a rich history.
 It was proved for some important classes of differential equations~\eqref{eq:lineardiff}, which will be discussed in \cref{sec:Grothendieck}.

 \begin{conj}[Grothendieck's conjecture, version 1] Let $\op L \in \Q(x)\langle\partial_x\rangle$ be the differential operator attached to~\eqref{eq:lineardiff}.
-If for all but a finite number of prime numbers $p$, the remainder of the left Euclidean division of $\partial_x^p$ by $\op L$ has all its coefficients divisible by~$p$, then all solutions of~\eqref{eq:lineardiff} are algebraic functions. \end{conj}
+If for all but a finite number of prime numbers $p$, the remainder of the right Euclidean division of $\partial_x^p$ by $\op L$ has all its coefficients divisible by~$p$, then all solutions of~\eqref{eq:lineardiff} are algebraic functions over $\Q(x)$. \end{conj}

 \begin{example} Consider the operator